Assets in Software Engineering: What are they after all?: Future Perspectives for Research and Practice

 \section{Future Perspectives for Research and Practice}

-A shift in the view on assets, their value, and their management --- starting with a proper and concise terminology --- will enable a new way of considering how the metaphor of debt can be applied in software engineering and, related, building tangible asset taxonomies.
+A shift in the view on assets, their value, and their management ---starting with a precise and concise terminology--- could enable a new way of considering how the metaphor of debt can be applied in software engineering and, related, building tangible asset taxonomies.

-TD, as a metaphor, mapped from economic sciences --- as it is predominantly used today --- runs the risk of not properly reflecting the consequences of sub-optimal decisions.
-Therefore, it is limited in its application as a concept for capturing the effort necessary to remediate these consequences.
+TD, as a metaphor, mapped from economic sciences ---as it is predominantly used today--- runs the risk of not properly reflecting the consequences of sub-optimal decisions.
+Therefore, it is limited in its application as a concept for capturing the effort necessary to remedy these consequences.

 This is mainly due to the fact that the ``interest'' part of TD is often interpreted as covering all consequences of TD.
-At the same time, it actually just reflects the effort necessary to clear that particular TD in addition to the effort associated with its ``principal''.
-But since TD is confined to a single debt type, the complex relationship between a debt-induced type and related types is omitted.
-As defined above, the notion of propagation is tailored to cover exactly this aspect and better model the inter-dependencies of value-degradation between assets.
+At the same time, it reflects the effort necessary to clear that particular TD in addition to the effort associated with its ``principal''.
+But since TD is confined to single assets, the complex relationship between various assets is omitted.
+As defined above, the notion of propagation is tailored to cover exactly this aspect and to better model the inter-dependencies of value-degradation between assets.

-Research on traceability reasonably succeeds in exposing relationships between certain assets, e.g., between requirements and code, or code and tests.
-Still, it fails to provide a holistic view of assets and the relations among them.
+Research on traceability focuses on the relationships between certain assets, e.g., between requirements and code, or code and tests.
+Still, it struggles to provide a holistic view of assets and the relations among them.
 Rethinking the significance of assets and accordingly adjusting risk mitigation strategies is a first step towards rectifying this misalignment.

+In particular, we would like to focus on the following research agenda and practical changes following this work: